Papua New Guinea

 The most significant changes for individual taxation include:

-• Taxation of employment benefits: The taxable value of certain benefits (in particular motor vehicle) has been changed and increased.
+• Taxation of employment benefits: The taxable value of certain benefits (in particular motor vehicles) has been changed and increased.
 There are also some additional benefits included.

 • More controls on the ability of employers and employees to enter into salary packaging arrangements with limits placed on the relative value of non-cash benefits.
-This 60/40 rule has been in tax authority policy, but is now part of the new act.
+The 60/40 rule has been in tax authority policy but is now part of the new act.

 If the matters above are relevant to your circumstances, then these potential changes should be considered and discussed with a PwC contact.